Taken B-Side

-Taken B-Side is an unofficial or bootleg compilation album by the German rock band Scorpions, released in 2009.
-It contains songs that were released only as bonus tracks of certain studio albums and includes new recordings, cover versions, live tracks and B-sides of some singles.
+Taken B-Side is an unofficial or bootleg compilation album of recordings by German rock band Scorpions, released in 2009.
+It contains songs that were released only as bonus tracks of certain studio albums and cover versions, live tracks and B-sides of some singles.
 Two of the tracks are not in the rock genre and were not performed by the band.
 One of them was based on a poem and it involved only the lead vocalist.